Russia warns Starmer’s peacekeeping troops plan would amount to ‘direct war’

 “The fighting is going on and it’s a big mistake to think that, well all we’ve got to do is wait for a deal now,” the prime minister said.
 “We’ve got to make sure that if they are fighting on they’re in the strongest position and even if they go into negotiation that they’re in the strongest position.”

-It came as defence secretary John Healey was due to hold talks last night with US counterpart Pete Hegseth.
+It came as defence secretary John Healey held talks last night with US counterpart Pete Hegseth.

+Mr Healey said he was "fixed" on seizing the opportunity for securing peace with Volodymyr Zelensky confirming Ukraine and the US will hold talks to end the war in Saudi Arabia next week.

+Mr Healey said: "It's the detail of those discussions which are rightly behind the scenes that the defence secretary and I will now pursue."

 Britain’s agreement with Anduril will see cutting-edge Altius 600m and Altius 700m systems – designed to monitor an area before striking targets that enter it – being supplied to Kyiv to help tackle Russian aggression in the Black Sea.
 The new contracts total nearly £30m and are backed by the International Fund for Ukraine, the Ministry of Defence said.